-Amounts of hazardous chemicals should be as small as possible.
+Amounts of hazardous chemicals stored should be as small as possible.
 All containers must be in good condition and properly labeled.
 Storage on bench tops and in hoods is not advisable.
 Spill trays, secondary containment, and proper receptacles should be used.
 Bottles of chemicals greater than 500 mL should not be stored on shelves higher than 6 feet.
 Flammables must be stored in approved safety cabinets.
-Caustic or corrosive chemicals should be stored near the floor.
+Caustic or corrosive chemicals should be stored near the floor and not higher than eye level.
 Highly reactive or corrosive liquids must be stored in appropriate containers.
-Gas cylinders must be fully secured at all times and away from heat sources.
 The date of receipt must be added to each container of peroxide forming chemicals.
-Peroxide forming chemicals must be disposed a appropriate time.
+Peroxide forming chemicals must be disposed of at appropriate time.
 Exposure to heat or direct sunlight should be avoided.
 A list of common peroxide forming chemicals can be found in Appendix E. Toxic substances should be segregated in a well-identified area with local exhaust ventilation.
 Stored chemicals should be examined periodically (at least annually) for replacement, deterioration, and container integrity.
 Stockrooms should not be used as preparation or repackaging areas.
 Every chemical should have an identifiable storage place and be returned to that location after use.
 Chemicals must be stored to ensure the segregation of incompatible chemicals.
 Common categories for storage are: Toxic, Corrosive, Flammable, Combustible, Irritant, Reactive, and Non-hazardous.
 Labels must be maintained on all stored materials.
+Gas cylinders must be fully secured and away from heat sources.